 From the discussions taking place among industry at the fair, it is clear that the focus of the debate has so far not yet shifted far beyond the question of how to influence travellers themselves and is yet to consider how to better engage with host communities in destinations under threat from the effects of overtourism.
-(COTRI Director Prof. Wolfgang Georg Arlt’s presentation on how Chinese outbound tourism can become part of the solution, as well as part of the problem is currently available on the COTRI website).
+(COTRI Director Prof. Wolfgang Georg Arlt’s presentation on how Chinese outbound tourism can become part of the solution, as well as part of the problem is available at the following link).

 China-related topics were more directly addressed at a host of prominent events such as those hosted by the World Tourism Cities Federation (WTCF) and the ‘New Trends And Driving Forces For The Chinese Tourism Market’ panel, which featured representatives from visitBerlin and Helsinki Marketing, alongside Caissa Product Director Tony Jin and Ctrip’s Europe, Middle East & Africa General Manager Roger Qiu.